godatadriven/dbt-bouncer/src/dbt_bouncer/checks/checks.md

 **Argument(s)**:

-* `include`: (Optional) Regex pattern to match the macro path.
-Only macro paths that match the pattern will be checked.
+* `include`: (Optional) Regex pattern to match the model path.
+Only model paths that match the pattern will be checked.

 **Example**:
 ```yaml